szaumoor/ZSTweaks/ZSTweaks/README.md

 Self explanatory.
 As for the reasoning, because it felt odd leaving acid breath out of it.
 Saves vs. Breath, because well, dragon breath.

 It also tweaks the description slightly, because oddly enough it talks about having red, white and green scales.
-I was expecting red, white, and **blue**, since blue dragons are the ones who produce electricy, green dragons exhale poisonous gas.
-Now it mentions having red, white, black, and blue scales.
+I was expecting red, white, and **blue**, since blue dragons are the ones who produce electricity, and green dragons exhale poisonous gas.
+Now it mentions having red, white, black (dragons with acid breath), and blue scales.

 **Component 1659:** Make Helm of the Rock a bit more protective and commanding